Celebrating women merchants

 Editorial Team

-3 min read
+2 min read

-Collage of Clover women merchants
+Collage of women merchants who use Clover to grow their businesses

 To celebrate Women’s History Month, we’re spotlighting five merchant stories to cast light on the accomplishments of female business owners.
 These women have built businesses that prioritize the needs of their communities.
 From providing services that educate and empower their communities, to using their business to fund or house non-profit work, these women are inspiring to their communities and to us.